Whitehatters Computer Security Club

 The Whitehatters Computer Security Club (WCSC) is a Student Government Activity and Service funded organization at the University of South Florida.
 WCSC was originally founded in 2005 with the goal of developing a competitive team to play in DEFCON's Capture the Flag competition.

-We hold around two weekly meetings every semester and accept USF students of all majors and all skill levels as members.
+We hold three weekly meetings every semester and accept USF students of all majors and all skill levels as members.
 Members of WCSC have the opportunity to gain valuable hands-on experience with real-world security problems.
 We strive to provide as many opportunities as possible for our members to learn, grow, and become ideal candidates for information security positions after graduation.

 Our weekly meetings happen every Friday of the Spring and Fall semesters.
 The talks are about anything related to security -- binary exploitation, networks, cryptography, red/blue teaming, operating systems, hardware.
 Please let us know if you are interested in doing a technical presentation in one of our meetings, we will love you to!
 Please check our Calendar or Announcements pages to find out the time and location of these meetings, as they might change.